samrogers-com/aws_nginx_nodejs/README.md

 2017

 WORK IN PROGRESS
+POC ( Proof Of Consept ) Using Terraform for Infrastructure and Ansible for Configuration Management

-The goal of this project is to  create a configurable AWS VPC project that allows provisioning a Nodejs web stack with Load Balancer service
+The goal of this project is to  create a configurable AWS VPC project that allows provisioning a  Basic Nodejs web stack with Load Balancer service As as Bonus Nginx is also in a basic configuration

 ## Terraform